 Overview

 Zach Fredman is a diplomatic and military historian whose research focuses on the United States in the world, modern China, and US-East Asian relations.
 His first book, The Tormented Alliance: American Servicemen and the Occupation of China, 1941–1949 (UNC Press, 2022), examines the U.S. military presence in China during World War II and the Chinese Civil War.
-He has begun research on a second monograph, tentatively titled R&R: The US Military's Rest and Recreation Program during the Vietnam War.
-R&R explores the political work women's bodies did for the state during the Vietnam War, when American servicemen's access to sex and good times underpinned the US war effort, capitalist economic development and anti-communist state-building in Japan, Taiwan, Hong Kong, Singapore, Malaysia, Thailand, the Philippines, and Australia.
+He co-edited Uneasy Allies: Sino-American Relations at the Grassroots, 1937–1949 (Cambridge, 2024) with Judd Kinzley.
+He is now writing a history of the US military's overseas rest and recreation program during the Vietnam War.
+This project draws on research in the United States, Hong Kong, Taiwan, Malaysia, Vietnam, Singapore, Thailand, the Philippines, Australia, and the UK.

 He has published scholarly articles in Diplomatic History, The Journal of Modern Chinese History, Modern American History, Frontiers of History in China, and Diplomacy and Statecraft.
 His writing has also appeared in The Washington Post and The Chronicle of Higher Education.